 It may seem like common sense, but it's important to note that sprinklers are vital tools to help manage the risk of fire.
 Each business' sprinkler system should be designed for its individual needs, taking into consideration the size of the building, construction of the building, occupancy, how the inventory is stored (racks, solid, or open shelving), and how the tires are stored (vertical, horizontal, or laced).
-If changes are made to the layout of the building, design of the racking, height of storage, etc., the design of the sprinkler system should be reviewed by a professional to ensure the system is still adequate for the space.
+If changes are made to the layout of the building, design of the racking, height of storage, etc., the design of the sprinkler system should be reviewed by a professional to ensure the system is still adequate for the storage space.

 NFPA 13 provides ceiling sprinkler information for tire storage businesses to choose the right system depending on how their tires are stacked, where they're stacked, how high they're stacked, and the height of the building.
-NFPA 1 requires that buildings and structures where the space designated for the storage of tires exceeds 20,000 cubic feet (565 m3) must be equipped with an approved automatic fire sprinkler system.